th3-Rocha/Bloch-sphere-with-React-Three-Fiber/README.md

 ## Features

 - Rendering of Bloch sphere and pointer using **Three.js**
-- React components for sphere, pointer and controls
 - **Drag and click** interactivity to adjust state
 - Fully customizable styling